 About ITAPWhat is ITAP?

 ITAP is the Federal Interagency Committee on Invasive Terrestrial Animals and Pathogens.
-ITAP's mission is to support and facilitate more efficient networking and sharing of technical information for program planning and coordination among Federal Agencies and Departments involved with invasive species research and management.
-ITAP focuses on several major taxonomic groups of invasive species for which improved technical coordination is essential to facilitate effective Federal responses.
-ITAP's mission parallels and complements the missions of the Federal Interagency Committee for the Management of Noxious and Exotic Weeds (FICMNEW) and the Aquatic Nuisance Species Task Force (ANSTF).
+ITAP’s mission is to support and facilitate more efficient networking and sharing of technical information for program planning and coordination among federal agencies and departments involved with invasive species research and management.
+ITAP focuses on several major taxonomic groups of invasive species for which improved technical coordination is essential to facilitate effective Federal responses, e.g., currently on invertebrates, plant pathogens and animal pathogens.
+Furthermore, ITAP provides support for systematics in all taxa.

 - What level of funding will be directed to ITAP?